-While setting up a new clinic, there are various parameters which you consider to make sure that the clinic has a good vanguard.
-While location, neighborhood and marketing strategies have an important role to play in the success of clinic, it is important to have a well-equipped clinic that is prepared for the most miscellaneous and unexpected situations.
+While setting up a new clinic, there are various parameters that you consider to make sure that the clinic has a good vanguard.
+While location, neighborhood, and marketing strategies have an important role to play in the success of the clinic, it is important to have a well-equipped clinic that is prepared for the most miscellaneous and unexpected situations.

-- Examination Lighting and Illumination – These lights allow the physician to visualize tissue colour differences and examine the patient.
-These lights can be wall mounted or table mounted or can come be portable with a moveable stand.
+- Examination Lighting and Illumination - These lights allow the physician to visualize tissue color differences and examine the patient.
+These lights can be wall-mounted or table-mounted or can come to be portable with a moveable stand.

 - Blood Pressure Monitors – Blood pressure monitors allow for routinely monitoring of blood pressure.
 It can be digital or manual and may also be able to measure other parameters.

-- Stethoscopes – Stethoscopes are ausculatory devices used to hear sounds like heart beats, intestinal movements, chest functioning etc. These are the most widely used diagnostic tools and are available in various models with a range of different features and specifications useful for various specialties.
+- Stethoscopes – Stethoscopes are auscultatory devices used to hear sounds like heartbeats, intestinal movements, chest functioning, etc. These are the most widely used diagnostic tools and are available in various models with a range of different features and specifications useful for various specialties.

 - Weighing scales – These scales are used to measure the weight of a patient.